 In 1937, Mahatma Gandhi seeded an important idea to revamp the education system, at a conference in Wardha, Maharashtra through Nai Talim.
-Gandhi felt a need to nullify what the education at the time of British Raj was trying to create – distinctions between knowledge and work, teaching and learning, among others.
+Gandhi felt a need to nullify what education at the time of the British Raj was trying to create – distinctions between knowledge and work, teaching and learning, among others.
 He also considered education as a medium to combat the dominant societal malice of ‘untouchability’ associated with caste-based vocations, such as spinning, weaving, basket-making, leather-work, and pottery.

-He envisioned his scheme of education as the one that would lead to silent social revolution by eradicating poisoned relationships between classes.
+He envisioned his scheme of education as the one that would lead to a silent social revolution by eradicating poisoned relationships between classes.
 He was a believer in the power of education and wanted education to be accessible to all.
-This, he thought, would then help changing the dominant mindset that considered:
+This, he thought, would then help change the dominant mindset that considered:

 - Education to be a prerogative of upper castes alone

 Swaraj for Gandhi was not freedom from the British.
 He said, clearly, “Real swaraj will come, not by the acquisition of authority by a few, but by the acquisition of the capacity by all to resist authority when it is abused.
-In other words, swaraj is to be attained by educating the masses to a sense of their capacity to regulate and control authority.”
+In other words, Swaraj is to be attained by educating the masses to a sense of their capacity to regulate and control authority.”
 Although the word swaraj means self-rule, Gandhi gave it the content of an integral revolution that encompasses all spheres of life.

-- At the individual level swaraj is vitally connected with the capacity for dispassionate self-assessment, ceaseless self-purification and growing swadeshi or self-reliance.
+- At the individual level, swaraj is vitally connected with the capacity for dispassionate self-assessment, ceaseless self-purification, and growing swadeshi or self-reliance.

 - Politically swaraj is self-government and not good government (for Gandhi, good government is no substitute for self-government) and it means continuous effort to be independent of government control, whether it is foreign government or whether it is national.
-In other words, it is sovereignty of the people based on pure moral authority.
+In other words, it is the sovereignty of the people based on pure moral authority.

 - Economically, poorna swaraj means full economic freedom for the toiling millions.

 For Gandhi, swaraj of the people meant the sum total of the swaraj (self-rule) of individuals and so he clarified that for him swaraj meant freedom for the meanest of his countrymen.
-And in its fullest sense, swaraj is much more than freedom from all restraints, it is self-rule, self-restraint and could be equated with moksha or salvation.
+And in its fullest sense, swaraj is much more than freedom from all restraints, it is self-rule, and self-restraint and could be equated with moksha or salvation.